Storm-Initiative/stormful/README.md

 ## Why does it exist?

 Because this is what the world needs.
 A todo app that does not screw you, or want money from you at every step.
-Stormful may be a paid service in the future(probably), to cover expenses of serves & AI services.
+Stormful may be a paid service in the future(probably), to cover expenses of servers & AI services.
 However, it is, and it will always, be easy to host & use.
 This is where this app differs, you choose what you want, and what you want to sacrifice!

 ## The mission, the big picture